Effective date: May 26, 2020

 Specific requirements for electronic notice: A covered entity that maintains a web site that provides information about the covered entity’s customer services or benefits must prominently post its notice on the web site and make the notice available electronically through the web site.

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in all Agency facilities.
 The notice will contain an effective date.
 Should we make a material change to this notice, we will, prior to the change taking effect, publish an announcement of the change at every Agency facility.

 If you believe your privacy rights have been violated, you may file a complaint with the Agency or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the Agency, call (802) 524-6554 and ask to speak with our Privacy Officer.
-All complaints must be submitted in writing.
-Complaint forms are available at each location including the reception area at the Agency's main office.
+To file a complaint with the Agency, call (802) 524-6554 and ask to speak with our Compliance Officer.
+All complaints can be submitted orally or in writing.
+Complaint forms are available at each location including the reception area at the Agency’s main office.
 You will not be penalized for filing a complaint.

 The Secretary of the Department of Health and Human Services can be contacted through their regional office at Office of Civil Rights, U.S. Department of Health and Human Services, Government Center, J.F.
 Kennedy Federal Building – Room 1875, Boston, Massachusetts 02203, voice phone (800) 368 1019, fax (202) 619-3818, TDD (800) 537 7697.